 The drink first debuted at New Orleans World Fair in 1984.
 You can take home the Tropical Isle’s Hand Grenade mix, which is a melon-flavored blend of liqueurs and “secret ingredients.”

 What’s in it: Rum (both dark and light), lemon juice, passion fruit syrup, or juice.
 Might include simple syrup, grenadine and orange juice, and (in fancier establishments) such garnishes as pineapple leaves and slices, maraschino cherries, or slices of orange.
 Served in a tall, signature “hurricane” glass.

 Where to try it: The bar that gets the credit for inventing this fruity, bright-red concoction, Pat O’Brien’s.

-Pat O’Brien ran a speakeasy in the 600 block of St. Peter street in the French Quarter, until the repeal of Prohibition.
-Then he opened a bar in 1933 at the at 718 St. Peter street location.
+Pat O’Brien ran a speakeasy in the 600 block of St. Peter street in the French Quarter until the repeal of Prohibition.
+Then he opened a bar in 1933 at the 718 St. Peter street location.
 During the war, domestic liquor was scarce but rum was freely flowing from the Caribbean islands via the Mississippi River.
-Long story of finding the right mix of juices and rum short, passion fruit has won as a mixer of choice, and the new (and very potent) drink was served in a glass shaped like a hurricane lamp.
-These days you can take home of bottle of Pat O’Brien’s signature hurricane mix and a souvenir hurricane glass.
+The long story of finding the right mix of juices and rum short, passion fruit has won as a mixer of choice, and the new (and very potent) drink was served in a glass shaped like a hurricane lamp.
+These days you can take home of a bottle of Pat O’Brien’s signature hurricane mix and a souvenir hurricane glass.